NGC6656 - M22

 A most beautiful extensive cluster of stars, of various magnitudes, very compressed in the middle, and about 8' in diameter, besides the scattered ones, which do fill the extent of the field of view [15']: the large stars are red; the small ones are pale red.

-Drawings, descriptions and CCD photos are copyright Andrew Cooper unless otherwise noted, no usage without permission.
-Use for non-profit and educational reasons is generally given on request.
+Drawings, descriptions, and CCD photos are copyright Andrew Cooper unless otherwise noted, no usage without permission.